innerr/ticat/README.md

         dev.bench
 ...
 ```
-It do "build" and "restart" before bench based on the comment,
+It does "build" and "restart" before bench based on the help string,
 useful for develeping.

 The default data scale is 1, we use 4 for a test.

-We add a jitter detecting step after benchmark,
+Bisides that, we add a jitter detecting step after benchmark,
 this command also have the `@ready` tag so we found it.
 ```
 $> ticat {bench.scale=4} dev.bench : bench.jitter-scan